Normalized solutions to Kirchhoff type equations with a critical growth nonlinearity: Abstract

 \section{Abstract}

 In this paper, we are concerned with normalized solutions of the Kirchhoff type equation

 with $u \in S_c:=\left\{u \in H^1(\R^N): \int_{\R^N}u^2 \mathrm{d}x=c^2\right\}$.
 When $N=2$ and $f$ has exponential critical growth at infinity, normalized mountain pass type solutions are obtained via the variational methods.
-When $N \ge 4$, $M(t)=a+bt$ with $a$, $b>0$ and $f$ has Sobolev critical growth at infinity, we investigate the existence of normalized ground state solutions and normalized mountain pass type solutions.
+When $N \ge 4$, $M(t)=a+bt$ with $a$, $b>0$ and $f$ has Sobolev critical growth at infinity, we investigate the existence of normalized ground state solutions, mountain pass type solutions and local constraint minimizer with positive energy.
 Moreover, the non-existence of normalized solutions is also considered.

 \s{Introduction and results} {1.\arabic{equation}}